immutables/immutables.github.io/encoding.md

 Tutorial
 --------

-### Setting up projects

-We'll dive straight into practical example which will demonstrate typical use case as well as the most important pieces of the functionality.
+We'll dive straight into practical example which will demonstrate typical use case as well as the most important pieces of the functionality in a step-by-step fashion.
 You can skip to the [How to](#howto) if looking for specific recipes.

 __Let's create encoding for the `com.google.common.collect.ImmutableTable`__

+### Setting up projects

-We'll start by creating modules for our encoding.
-We will use one module to create encoding itself, and another one to use apply it to generated objects. ([See why need for separate modules](#why-separate))
+Start by creating modules for our encoding.
+One module to create encoding itself, and another one to use apply it to generated objects. ([See why need for separate modules](#why-separate))

 ```
 encoding-defs/